 I recently collaborated with the Dutch television show "Keuringsdienst van Waarde" to help produce the episode "Vissaus" (Season 20, Episode 18), where I offered consulting on the production of fish sauce, with two interview cameos for the episode at timestamps 11:50 and 19:40 (IMDb).

-I've been quoted by publications such as Scientific American, Forbes, Insider, HuffPost, PopSugar, Eat This, Not That!, Martha Stewart, and many others.
+I've been interviewed by publications such as Scientific American, Forbes, Insider, HuffPost, BuzzFeed, the Independent, the New York Post, Fox News, Global News, PopSugar, Eat This, Not That!, Martha Stewart, and many others.
 I've also given seminars and guest lectures on alternative proteins and flavor chemistry for Microsoft, the UC Berkeley Sutardja Center (SCET), the International Dairy Deli Bakery Association (IDDBA), the Fermentation Science Institute, Cascadia Climate Action, and RAIN Incubator.